VishruthBharadwaj/Tweet-Analyze/README.md

-# If you run the script inside your mysql account please create DB named as twitter and table name as twitter data and column names as
+# If you run the script inside your MySql account please create DB named as twitter and table name as twitter data and column names are as follow:

 1)name (varchar)